Albert Street station construction update - April and May 2026

 Some activities will be completed out of normal construction hours, 6:30pm to 6:30am, due to traffic permits, safety requirements and construction methodology.

-• Station building fit-out including block work, façade cladding, patching, tiling, and roofing, architectural louvers and aluminium wall installation, water cooling towers and chillers
+- Station building fit-out including, but not limited to, façade cladding, patching, scaffolding, tiling and roofing, architectural louvers and aluminium wall installation.

-• Mechanical and electrical works including cabling, switchboard installation, heating, ventilation, air conditioning, fire safety mechanisms and escalator fit out
+- Mechanical and electrical works including cabling, switchboard installation, heating, ventilation, air conditioning, fire life safety systems and escalator fit-out.

 The below works will occur within the standard construction hours of 6:30am to 6:30pm, Monday to Saturday.